ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 2. Select the workspace where {{site.data.keyword.cp4mcm_full_notm}} is installed, click the button at the end of the row and click **Delete**.

-3. Select the **Delete workspace** and **Delete all associated resources** check boxes and input the name of the workspace to confirm, then click **delete** to delete the workspace.
+3. Select the **Delete workspace** and **Delete all associated resources** check boxes and enter the name of the workspace in the field.
+The workspace name is provided for you, just copy or type it in. click **Delete** to delete the workspace.

-4. Waiting for the uninstall finish.
+4. Wait for the uninstall to finish.

 5. Verify that the Cloud Pak is uninstalled by accessing the {{site.data.keyword.openshiftshort}} web console and verifying that the {{site.data.keyword.cp4mcm_full_notm}} components such as the pods and resources are no longer available.